A non-compact convex hull in generalized non-positive curvature

 where the intersection is taken over all closed \(\sigma\)-convex subsets \(C\susbet X\) containing \(A\).
-Our main result shows that in the setting of spaces with conical bicombings the analogue of Gromov's question has a negative answer.
+If \(X\) is a complete metric space and \(\sigma\) a conical bicombing on \(X\), then the pair \((X,\sigma)\) is called a \textit{space of generalized non-positive curvature}.
+Our main result shows that for such spaces the analog of Question~\ref{qe:gromov} has a negative answer.

-\begin{theorem}[Non-compact convex hull] There exists a complete metric space \(X\) with a conical bicombing \(\sigma\) such that there is a finite subset of \(X\) whose closed \(\sigma\)-convex hull is not compact. \end{theorem}
+\begin{theorem} There exists a space of generalized non-positive curvature that has a finite subset whose closed \(\sigma\)-convex hull is not compact. \end{theorem}

-Thus, to obtain a positive answer to Gromov's question, more than just the convexity properties of the metric must be used.
-We remark that there is a metric space \(X\) as in Theorem~\ref{thm:non-cpmpactness} which is additionally an injective metric space, see Theorem~\ref{thm:extension-to-injective-metric-spaces} below.
-Injective metric spaces are prime examples of metric spaces with a conical bicombing (see \cite[Proposition~3.8]{lang-2013}).
-Descombes and Lang \cite{descombes-lang-2015} showed that injective metric spaces of finite combinatorial dimension admit a unique bicombing which satisfies a stronger convexity property than \eqref{eq:conical}.
-More precisely, such spaces admit a unique convex bicombing which is furthermore consistent.
-The exact definitions are recalled in Section~\ref{sec:bicombings}.
-We do not know whether Theorem~\ref{thm:non-cpmpactness} holds also for such bicombings.
+Thus, to obtain an affirmative answer to Gromov's question, more than just the convexity properties of the metric must be used.

+We remark that it follows from results of \cite{basso2020extending} that there is a metric space as in Theorem~\ref{thm:non-cpmpactness} which is additionally an injective metric space; see Theorem~\ref{thm:extension-to-injective-metric-spaces} below.
+Injective spaces are prime examples of metric spaces with a conical bicombing.
+Descombes and Lang \cite{descombes-lang-2015} showed that injective metric spaces of finite combinatorial dimension admit a bicombing which satisfies a stronger convexity property than \eqref{eq:conical}.
+We do not know whether Theorem~\ref{thm:non-cpmpactness} also holds for these bicombings.

-The construction of the metric space \(X\) in Theorem~\ref{thm:non-cpmpactness} is discrete in nature.
-Indeed, \(X\) is the metric completion of the direct limit \(V\) of a sequence of finite graphs \(G_n=(V_n, E_n)\).
-The morphisms in question are injective maps \(V_n \to V_m\), which are \(1\)-Lipschitz with respect to an appropriate scaling of the shortest-path metric on \(G_n\).
-The conical bicombing \(\sigma\) on \(X\) is then constructed using a midpoint map \(m\colon V \times V\to V\) which satisfies a discrete version of \eqref{eq:conical}.
-More details about the construction of \(X\) can be found in Section~\ref{sec:strategy-of-proof}.
-The original idea behind this construction was to ensure the existence of the initial object \(X_0\) in the following theorem.
-Indeed, the metric space \(X\) in Theorem~\ref{thm:non-cpmpactness} can be taken to be \(X_0\) for any \(n_0\geq 2\).
+The main work behind the construction of the metric space \(X\) in Theorem~\ref{thm:non-cpmpactness} is done in a discrete setting.
+In Section~\ref{sec:appending-midpoints}, we start with a finite set \(V_0\) and iteratively append midpoints to it.
+This yields a nested sequence